wangzivector/Object_Recognition_and_Alignment-ROS-RCNN-PCL-Qt-GUI/README.md

 (the installation and configuration of qtcreator-ros are list in my other repository named **instructions_learning**.)

 ### 4.RCNN Related
-the pre trained model and weight are list in the repo sahalaan/VidaVSMilk-using-Mask-RCNN (train rcnn using dataset <milk_box> and <tissue_package>) detailed info please check this [repo](https://github.com/sahalaan/VidaVSMilk-using-Mask-RCNN) and the [python script](/src/qt_ros_pcl/scripts/socket_tf_master.py)
+the pretrained model and weight are listed in the repo sahalaan/VidaVSMilk-using-Mask-RCNN (train rcnn using dataset <milk_box> and <tissue_package>) detailed info please check this [repository](https://github.com/sahalaan/VidaVSMilk-using-Mask-RCNN) and [python script](/src/qt_ros_pcl/scripts/socket_tf_master.py)

 ### 5.Notes

-This repository is still under development.
+This repository is out of development.
 If there is any issue please inform it.